cacabo/themetric/README.md

   - [ ] ...or figure out the assets precompile
 - [ ] Rename Disqus thread to "The Metric" or "Metric"
 - [ ] Better error throwing on admin security
-- [ ] Published only on front page
+- [x] Published only on front page
 - [x] Show that an article is unpublished if this is an admin on index page
+- [ ] Search for articles by name

 ##### Views
 - [x] Pretty forms